iewaij/idinn-streamlit/docs/joss/paper.md

 ### Initialization

 We use the `SingleSourcingModel` class to initialize a single-sourcing model.
-The single sourcing model demostrated in this example has a lead time of 0, i.e., the order arrives immediately after it is placed, and initial inventory of 10.
-The holding cost, :math:`h`, and the shortage cost, :math:`b`, are 5 and 495, respectively.
-The demand is generated from a discrete uniform distribution bounded on :math:`[1, 4]`.
-We also use batch size of 32 for training the neural network, i.e. the sourcing model generate 32 samples simmutanously.
+The single-sourcing model considered in this example has a lead time of 0, i.e., the order arrives immediately after it is placed, and initial inventory of 10.
+The holding cost, $h$, and the shortage cost, $b$, are 5 and 495, respectively.
+The demand is generated from a discrete uniform distribution with support $[1,4]$.
+We use batch size of 32 for training the neural network, i.e. the sourcing model generate 32 samples simmutanously.

 In `idinn`, the sourcing model is initialized as follows.